SiliconLabsSoftware/zephyr-silabs/README.md

 [badge]:  https://github.com/SiliconLabsSoftware/zephyr-silabs/actions/workflows/upstream-build.yml/badge.svg
 [recipe]: https://github.com/SiliconLabsSoftware/zephyr-silabs/actions/workflows/upstream-build.yml

-# Silicon Labs SDK for Zephyr
+# Simplicity SDK for Zephyr

-This repository contains the Silicon Labs SDK for Zephyr, which is Silicon Labs' primary downstream enablement for Zephyr.
+This repository contains the Simplicity SDK for Zephyr, which is Silicon Labs' primary downstream enablement for Zephyr.

 Silicon Labs is a [Platinum Member][project-members] of the Zephyr Project, and